zvolin/ethereum-canister/README.md

 ## Design

 Ethereum canister is a thin wrapper around the `helios` light client.
-The client is kept as a global state.
-After it is initialized, it runs the periodic synchronization with the Ethereum consensus node in the background, while providing the trustless RPC API of the execution node for other canisters.
+The client operates as global state and conducts periodic synchronization with the Ethereum consensus node in the background.
+Canister exposes a trustless RPC API of the execution node from the `helios` for other canisters.

 ### Canister API

-The API definition for the Ethereum canister can be seen in the [`candid.did` file](src/ethereum_canister/candid.did).
+You can find the API definition for the Ethereum canister in the [`candid.did` file](src/ethereum_canister/candid.did).
 In addition to that, for Rust canisters, all the input types are specified in the separate crate [`interface`](src/interface/src/lib.rs) (will probably use a rename in the future) that doesn't depend on `helios` directly and uses just a much lighter `ethers-core` for that matter.